Combination of traditional and parametric insurance: calibration method based on the optimization of a criterion adapted to heavy tail losses: Introduction

+Relying on index based products (parametric insurance or catastrophic bonds) has been widely considered to deal with various types of risks.
+This is for example the case in \cite{BIAGINI2008214} and \cite{gatzert2019convergence} for catastrophic risk.
+Agriculture insurance is also a major domain in which parametric products have been used, see for example \cite{ozaki2008parametric} or \cite{prokopchuk2020parametric}.
+Index based products have also been considered in pandemic risk management (see \cite{huang2019estimating}, with sometimes mixed experiences as in \cite{jonas2019pandemic}) and in life insurance when it comes to deal with longevity risk, see for example \cite{Cairns18022021}.
+The question of dealing with basis risk, an important limitation of parametric insurance, is also well documented, as in \cite{chantarat2013designing}, \cite{clarke2016theory} or \cite{jensen2016index}.

 To design optimal parametric insurance, several approaches have been studied in the literature.
 A first category includes optimization of criteria related to utility theory, as in \cite{louaas2021optimal}, or \cite{tan2024flexible}, with various elaborate techniques have been proposed, from regression trees to neural networks in \cite{chen2024managing}.
 In presence of heavy tail risk, \cite{conradt2015tailored} relied on quantile regression, see also \cite{GU2023106350} in the case of earthquakes.

-Our approach differs in the sense that we consider a different metric, focusing on the difference between the loss and the compensation offered by the product, but rather on the ratio.
+Our approach differs in that we consider a different metric — one that focuses on the ratio between the compensation offered by the product and the loss suffered, rather than on their difference.
 This framework seems adapted to the study of heavy tail distributions, first of all because it avoids dealing with quantities that may have infinite expectation.
 Also because, in this context, the risk is so important that it is implicit that it is impossible to cover it perfectly.
 On the other hand, the percentage of the loss that is left to the policyholder is a concrete indicator of the performance of the solution, on which it is easy to communicate.
+Moreover, our approach combines indemnity based system (based on the true value of the loss) and a index-based component.